asciingh/Data-Visualization/reports/correspondence.md

 as you can to make sure you haven’t missed any small details of coding or rhetoric.

+There has been about a week now without any progress.
+This could be a problem for you if you cannot manage to make up the missed work, especially the time that would have been devoted to acquiring relevant data to work with.

 ### 2019-03-25

 **RL** You should have a README.Rmd that has been edited per the